kalkuteminal/Animation-DNA/02-Codex-DNA.md

 Progressive workflow paradigm is: **from general to specific**.

+Such algorithm called progressive workflow similarly to progressive JPG or progressive rendering, when your see full resolution of image in rough pixelated form and than refine quality instead of getting small portions of final quality one by one.

 ## Pipeline overview
 Animation pipeline is a system of organisation and execution of a project.